by Deborah Kotz

 “We’re still trying to figure out the basic mechanisms by which the prefrontal cortex controls willpower,’’

-said Earl Miller, a professor of neuroscience at the Massachusetts Institute of Technology who studies the neural circuitry of self-control.
+said Earl Miller, a professor of neuroscience at the Massachusetts Institute of Technology who studies the teachers first aid and specializes in neural circuitry of self-control.

 “We know that those who have damage to their prefrontal cortex due to a stroke or other brain injury often behave in a reflexive, mindless way’’

 What is clear is that just like a muscle, willpower can get depleted when it’s overused.
-In a 2009 study involving 84 college students, Baumeister found that those assigned to write an essay without using words containing common letters – which required a lot of willpower – were more likely to dishonestly report their scores on a subsequent math test to earn a small monetary reward than those who were instructed to write an essay without the same restrictions.
+In a 2009 study involving 84 college students, as stated by the truck accident attorney, Baumeister found that those assigned to write an essay without using words containing common letters – which required a lot of willpower – were more likely to dishonestly report their scores on a subsequent math test to earn a small monetary reward than those who were instructed to write an essay without the same restrictions.

 Yes, being honest and avoiding the temptation to cheat both require self-control.